-Author, year IG Intervention target Detailed IG description Intervention duration; Intervention setting; Intervention CG category Detailed CG description

-sessions; format;

-Total min Intervention

-provider

-not the absence of involvement in received a monthly

-developmentally appropriate skills. information about

-The Healthy Futures intervention local opportunities to

-seeks to understand additional build their resume.

-health implications of career

-readiness intervention taking

-advantage of the strengths of

-locating such an intervention in a

-Building on the Social Cognitive

-Theory, the intervention focuses

-on identifying and overcoming

-environmental and behavioral

-barriers to future plans as well as

-improving self-efficacy through

-skill-building activities.
-These

-motivational interviewing (MI)

-Participants received 3 in-person

-MI sessions (approximately 1

-every other month), which took

-place at the clinic with follow-up

-each session (i.e., in the in-

-between month).
-The MI sessions

-were facilitated by master's level

-educators trained in MI.

-Intervention activities were not part

-of a clinic visit, although clinicians

-taking part in the Healthy Euturea

-intervention Activities in each

-session provided opportunities for

-the youth to discuss their goals for

-the future, identify barriers to

-accomplishing these goals

-(including involvement in risk 1
+Author, year IG Intervention target Detailed IG description Intervention duration; No of sessions; Total min Intervention setting; Intervention format; Intervention provider CG category Detailed CG description risk behaviors, but the presence of developmentally appropriate skills.
+The Healthy Futures intervention seeks to understand additional health implications of career readiness intervention taking advantage of the strengths of locating such an intervention in a pediatric primary care clinic.
+Building on the Social Cognitive Theory, the intervention focuses on identifying and overcoming environmental and behavioral barriers to future plans as well as improving self-efficacy through skill-building activities.
+These activities are facilitated through motivational interviewing (MI).
+Participants received 3 in-person MI sessions (approximately 1 every other month), which took place at the clinic with follow-up contact via phone or email after each session (i.e., in the in-between month).
+The MI sessions were facilitated by master's level educators trained in MI.
+Intervention activities were not part of a clinic visit, although clinicians were informed if their patient was taking part in the Healthy Futures intervention.
+Activities in each session provided opportunities for the youth to discuss their goals for the future, identify barriers to accomplishing these goals (including involvement in risk behaviors), practice the skills newsletter containing information about local opportunities to build their resume.

-Author, year IG Intervention target Detailed IG description Intervention duration; No of sessions; Total min Intervention setting; Intervention format; Intervention provider CG category Detailed CG description behaviors), practice the skills necessary to accomplish these goals (e.g., research careers, explore jobs and educational programs, develop their resume, complete applications), and link them to community resources.
+Author, year IG Intervention target Detailed IG description Intervention duration; No of sessions; Total min Intervention setting; Intervention format; Intervention provider CG category Detailed CG description goals (e.g., research careers, explore jobs and educational programs, develop their resume, complete applications), and link them to community resources.
 Explicit efforts were made to create cognitive dissonance around involvement with violence, substance use, and unsafe sexual practices and stated future plans, as the research team identified these behaviors as both prevalent and possibly negatively influencing vocational plans.
 For example, the MI coach might ask youth about the barriers to accomplishing their future plans.
 This conversation could be facilitated by a statement such as "I sometimes see in the youth that I work with that having a child before they are ready, their involvement with the law, and their drug use preventions them from accomplishing their goals.
 Why might some of these be/not be a problem for you?".
 All participants (IG and CG) were invited to participate in bi-annual job and college fairs held at the clinic and received a monthly newsletter containing information about local opportunities to build their resume.